This post is a conglomeration of productivity systems, tricks, and tools I use in my slavery, focusing on the digital

 Part Four: Specific Idea – Butler’s Book

-In EverNote, I have a notebook filled with notes labeled with the names of people I know.
+I have many notes labeled with the names of people I know.
 I have a template saved that I use and modify as needed, with the template including places for name, birthday, contact information, health information/allergies, general schedule (for making plans), entertainment preferences, “what’s up in their life” (for conversation topics), food and drink preferences (where I frequently link straight to the recipe notes), a “pre-visit checklist” (put extras of their favorite soda in the fridge from the soda shelf, adjust the lighting to their preference, etc.) I include any notes on things to do the next time I see them—return something borrowed or whatnot.
 A quick glance at someone’s note before seeing them can make things go more smoothly, and part of my hosting checklist is to look at this.